WafflesSoftware/pyinstaller-GUI-RECODE/README.md

 # About
 This is a GUI for the python module "pyinstaller" that helps you to use the module without commands!
 (Complete recode of the previous version, it isn't visible on my profile anymore though.)

+# OS Support
+It only supports Windows right now, but I may add other OS support.

 # Images
 ![image](img/pyinstaller-gui_finished_image.png)